Is there anything I need to do before An appointment?

 Specific aftercare advice will always be discussed with you on the day according to what has been found, but it is common for horses to benefit from a day or two off work, with a gentle graduated return back to their previous exercise level over several more days whilst avoiding any very strenuous activities such as fitness work or jumping etc. during this initial period.
 This advice can vary quite widely however depending on the problems identified and treatments applied, so whilst one horse might be fine to be back in full work within a few days of a visit, another might need longer.
 The aim is always to treat your horse effectively with the minimum possible disruption to their normal work program, but do consider your upcoming competition or lesson schedule when booking to allow us to try to plan things appropriately for you, particularly if this is the first time your horse will have been seen.

 N.B It is of course possible to have treatment sessions close to competitions, including even at a competition itself.
 However, in such cases, Hannah will have been working with your horse regularly for a while so that she already knows them inside out.
-In that way, any particular issues will have already been addressed well in advance, so that we are then easily able to shift the focus of the work away from longer-term 'problem-solving' and instead onto performance and recovery at that one event for you.
+In that way, any particular issues will have already been addressed well in advance, so that we are then easily able to shift the focus of the work away from longer-term 'problem-solving' and instead more onto performance and recovery at that one event for you.

 My horse is also due to be trimmed/shod/vaccinated/have dental work soon - when should I ideally schedule physiotherapy around that?

-In order for your horse to gain the maximum effectiveness from any treatment, it is recommended: 1.
+In order for your horse to gain the maximum effectiveness from any treatment, it is generally recommended: 1.
 That you schedule any routine dental work to take place before the date of your horse's physiotherapy appointment.
-If the teeth are as correctly balanced as possible first, it is then easier to effectively address any associated compensatory issues afterwards where necessary.
+If the teeth are as correctly balanced as possible first, then it is then easier to effectively address any associated compensatory issues afterwards where necessary.
 2. That you leave 3 days after routine vaccinations before any physiotherapy work to ensure that any localised tenderness post-injection has subsided and that the horse has not begun to show any adverse reactions to the vaccination for any reason.
 (If your horse is being seen for the very first time, it is also recommended that you do not schedule routine vaccinations within the first week following their physiotherapy appointment either if it can be avoided).
 3. That you do not book your farrier or trimmer to come within the first 3 days after a physiotherapy appointment.
 This ensures that your horse is not going to need to stand and balance for any length of time with their legs in slightly awkward positions immediately after treatment.

 How often might you need to see my horse?